Corn Kings and One-Horse Thieves

 In which I am caught pouring some fresh hot water over some old coffee grounds.
-I had covered an international design show for the Reader, and did this piece in which I considered some of the issues thus raised in a statewide context.
+I had covered an international design show for the Reader, and did this piece in which I reconsidered in a statewide context some of the issues thus raised.

 Finding myself in the Loop with some time to kill, I stopped by a Starbucks, the chain coffee boutique that been spreading like bankruptcy across the country.
 A sign on a display shelf caught my eye.
 "At last," it read, "an electric, automatic drip coffee-maker that we can enthusiastically recommend."
 The patriot in me swelled to note that it was a product of Springfield's own Bunn-O-Matic Corporation, which obviously has applied its path-breaking office coffee-maker technology to the home market.

 Chicago and Illinois used to be the nation's top furniture makers.
-That distinction is today enjoyed by North Carolina, California and Michigan. but furniture design and manufacturing in Illinois is still a billion-dollar industry that employs some 20,000 workers.
-Location and access to cheap materials made Illinois a giant, but other places now enjoy those advantages in the domestic market, and they never did mean much in the international market.
-The world needs furniture—there probably isn't a dozen decent executive office suites in the whole Communist bloc—but Illinois isn't selling it to them.
-Only about $55 million of Illinois' output in 1990 was sold abroad, according to the Department of Commerce and Community Affairs.
+Location and access to cheap materials made Illinois a giant, but other places such as North Carolina, California, and Michigan now enjoy those advantages.
+Nonetheless, furniture design and manufacturing in Illinois is still a billion-dollar industry that employs some 20,000 workers.
+But while the world needs furniture—there probably isn't a dozen decent executive office suites in the whole Communist bloc—Illinois isn't selling it to them.
+Only about $55 million of Illinois's output in 1990 was sold abroad, according to the Department of Commerce and Community Affairs.

 "Because all trends in today's design originate in Italy, Milan is considered a center of design," explains Athenaeum director and Chicago booster Christian Laine.
 "Chicago has equal talent and resource.
 The only difference is that we don't promote the industry nationally or internationally."
 So, last April the Athenaeum (with help from DCCA) unveiled a showing of new Chicago furniture by ten Chicago designers at the Salon de Mobile di Milano, which is a sort of World's Fair of furniture.
 Milan is to the well-seated buttock what Paris used to be to the well‑tailored one, and it was the first time Chicago designers have shown there.